About the park

 Katharine Hepburn Garden

-A naturalistic garden, preserving the park’s original sycamore trees
+A naturalistic garden with original sycamore trees

 Sculptural Exhibits